mimblewimble/grin/doc/pow/pow.md

 Controlling the overall difficulty of the mining loop requires finding a balance between the three values outlined above:

-* Graph size (currently represented as a bit-shift value n representing a size of 2^n nodes, concensus value DEFAULT_SIZESHIFT).
+* Graph size (currently represented as a bit-shift value n representing a size of 2^n nodes, consensus value DEFAULT_SIZESHIFT).
 Smaller graphs can be exhaustively searched more quickly, but will also have fewer solutions for a given easiness value.
 A very small graph needs a higher easiness value to have the same chance to have a solution as a larger graph with a lower easiness value.
-* The 'Easiness' concensus value, or the M/N ratio of the graph expressed as a percentage.
+* The 'Easiness' consensus value, or the M/N ratio of the graph expressed as a percentage.
 The higher this value, the more likely it is a generated graph will contain a solution.
 In tandem with the above, the larger the graph, the more solutions it will contain for a given easiness value.
 * The evolving network difficulty hash.